George Pilcher: Life

-Son of Jeremiah Pilcher of Winkfield, Berkshire, George Pilcher was born on 30 April 1801.
-George was brother to William Humphrey Pilcher and John Giles Pilcher.
+George Pilcher was a son of Jeremiah Pilcher of Winkfield, Berkshire.
+He was born on 30 April 1801.
+George Pilcher was brother to William Humphrey Pilcher and John Giles Pilcher.

 Pilcher was admitted a member of the Royal College of Surgeons of England on 2 April 1824.
 Immediately afterwards he began to practise as a surgeon in Dean Street, Soho, London, and was soon appointed lecturer on anatomy, physiology, and surgery at the Webb Street school of medicine, Snow's Fields, then belonging to his brother-in-law, Richard Dugard Grainger.
 His lectures on comparative anatomy drew on Henri Marie Ducrotay de Blainville.
 Desmond associates Pilcher at Webb Street with Benthamite views, shared with Thomas Southwood Smith.

 Pilcher was for many years consulting surgeon to the Surrey Dispensary.
 As a professional he had to contend in his field with the quackery of John Harrison Curtis, as did James Yearsley and Joseph Toynbee.

 In 1838 Pilcher was awarded the Fothergillian prize for his treatise On the Structure and Pathology of the Ear, and in 1842 he was elected president of the Medical Society of London.
 When the Webb Street school was reabsorbed into the Borough hospitals from which it had originally sprung, Pilcher became attached to Lane's school, which was affiliated to St George's Hospital.
 At that hospital he became lecturer on surgery on 6 July 1843, and in the same year he was made an honorary fellow of the Royal College of Surgeons of England.
 In 1849 he was admitted a member of its council.

 Pilcher died suddenly on 7 November 1855, and was buried in Kensal Green cemetery.